CyberGhidra/Cyber-Pills/tcm-security/blue-team/SOC101/03-phishing-analysis/Playbook part 1.md

-# EMAIL PHISHING ANALYSIS PLAYBOOK
+# EMAIL PHISHING ANALYSIS HEADER

 This document summarizes the complete workflow for manual and automated phishing email analysis following the methodology from TCM Security SOC101, including all Python tools used (emldump, oledump, pdfid, pdf-parser, eioc).